jruels/tf-gcp/labs/gitlab-cicd/gitlab-basics.md

 4. Use markdown formatting to structure your content

 ### Analytics
-1. Explore Analytics → Repository
+1. Explore Analyze → Repository Analytics
 2. View commit history and contribution graphs
 3. Check CI/CD analytics for pipeline performance